GOING BEYOND FOR CHICAGOANS

 During this unprecedented time, many Chicago-based organizations continue to back the fight for our youth and communities by providing meals, learning opportunities, and resources to those who are unable to access them.

 Below we have gathered useful links that include information from educational resources to emergency assistance through the City of Chicago.
-Links in red are the newest additions.
 Please see below and check back often for updates.

 We also recommend you bookmark these links to local news organizations and official Illinois government websites that are also providing resources lists and information.